Roundup: April Races and Charity Events

 Each year, the money earned at this 5K goes towards building a home for a chosen injured military veteran.
-In the past three years this event has already helped build homes for three different soldiers, and this year they hope to build another for Veteran Matt DeWitt of Concord, N.H.
+In the past three years this event has already helped build homes for three different soldiers, and this year they hope to build another for Veteran Matt DeWitt of Concord, New Hampshire.

 4/6, race starts at 9 a.m., cost $30, Doherty Middle School, 50 Bartlet Street, Andover, runforthetroops5k.com

 Here’s one that your kids can enjoy too.
 The annual Dunning Dash is 5K Run/Walk to support the art and technology programs at Dunning Elementary School.
 While the adults are running, the kids also get to participate in fun activities like an obstacle course, football and baseball tosses, a boot camp program, and even run their own 50-yard and 100-yard dash.

 4/12, race starts at 9 a.m., cost $20, Dunning Elementary School, 48 Frost Street, Framingham, dunningdash.com

 Does running along the Charles River make you feel free?
 Then this charitable 5K is right for you.
 The race along the Charles raises money for the National PKU alliance.
 Phenylketonuria, or PKU, is an inherited condition that prevents a person from metabolizing an amino acid called phenylalanine, and can often cause brain damage that leads to mental retardation, seizers, emotional problems, and learning disabilities.